 A: The water, at least for the first stage of the project, will be pulled from Carvins Cove, one of the four reservoirs that supply Franklin, Botetourt and Roanoke counties; the city of Roanoke; and the towns of Boones Mill and Vinton with water through the Western Virginia Water Authority.

-Botetourt County and Google both said they have committed to financing long-range water supply studies that the water authority would conduct, and to explore options such as additional water sources and water reuse.
+Botetourt County and Google both said they have committed to financing long-range water supply studies that the water authority would conduct, and to exploring options such as additional water sources and water reuse.

 Q: Why does the project need water?
 Are there other options?